- EMPLOYMENT/ LABOR

 I oppose Paycheck Deception and any other actions designed to deliberately make membership in a union more challenging.

 I oppose any actions designed to break unions in our public and private sectors.
 In my experience employers cannot be counted on to pay workers fairly or advance wages fairly to reward hard work or to stay current with the cost of living.
 There is already evidence of the GOP making laws to make it more difficult for employees to join together to fight systemic issues in a company.
 There is no doubt that their actions serve to benefit a few wealthy entities at the expense of many, many workers.

 We need to get back to our roots and make our labor movement and social movements work together to fight the historical income inequality that exists in our country today.
 United we stand- divided we will fall.

 We need to proactively present entering the skilled trades to our students as another viable career path in which to earn a middle class wage and benefits.

 America is built on the foundation of the rule of law.
 These laws are to be applied with fairness and no bias for or against any particular demographic.
 Justice should be applied equally to the poor man as well as the rich man.

-It’s no secret that justice favors those with money, power and position as well as the straight white male.
-It’s also no secret that those of color, women, LGBT, non-Christians and so forth have struggled to find justice in America since our humble beginnings.
+It's no secret that justice favors those with money, power and position as well as certain demographics.
+It's also no secret that those of color, women, LGBT, non-Christians and so forth have struggled to find justice in America ever since our humble beginnings.

 Our progress has often seemed more like singular events in history than permanent changes in the way our society operates.